ABUSIVE HUSBAND: Signs & How to Deal with Emotional, Mental & Verbal Abuse

 9. Financial Management

 One of the reasons it is so difficult to leave abusive relationships is that the abusive husband frequently maintains tight control over the finances.
-It becomes increasingly difficult to leave if there is no money and the abuser does not allow their victim to work or attend school.
-Even if one partner is primarily in charge of the finances, both partners should have access to them.

 10. Ultimatums

-Ultimatums are threats that compel you to act or face dire consequences.
-The most common is “I will kill you if you leave me.”
-Abusers may also use ultimatums such as, “If you don’t quit your job, I’ll take your children away and you’ll never see them again.”
-Or, “if you don’t accompany me to the beer store, I’ll never give you another cent for the rest of your life.”
+Abusers may also use ultimatums such as, “If you don’t quit your job, I’ll take your children away, and you’ll never see them again.”
+Or, “If you don’t accompany me to the beer store, I’ll never give you another cent for the rest of your life.”

 11. Infidelity and Sexual Dishonesty

-If your partner violates your commitments and promises to each other by having multiple affairs, it can be a red flag for abuse, especially if your partner makes no attempt to hide it because they believe you cannot or will not leave.
-Some abusive husbands also coerce you into participating in their sexual escapades against your will for their own amusement.
+If your partner violates your commitments and promises to each other by having multiple affairs, it can be a red flag for abuse, especially if your partner does not attempt to hide it because they believe you cannot or will not leave.

 12. Controlling Transportation

-In the mind of an abuser, if you don’t have transportation, you can’t leave them; go cheat on them, or do something you shouldn’t be doing.
-They could make sure you don’t have a car, relocate you to a location with no public transportation, or simply keep you isolated in a remote location.
-Any attempt to limit your freedom may be a sign of mental abuse.
+In the mind of an abuser, if you don’t have transportation, you can’t leave them, go cheat on them, or do something you shouldn’t be doing.

 13. Points of contention

 If your partner uses criticism as a form of abuse, you’ll spend your life wondering if you really can’t do anything right and if everything is your fault.
-It’s a slap in the face to one’s self-esteem, and it’s a tactic used to wear victims down so they don’t believe they deserve better.

 14. Strict Regulations

-Is there a set of spoken or unspoken rules that govern how you should live your life or how the house should be run?
-Is it necessary for everything to be spotless before the abuser arrives home?
-Do you have to have dinner prepared in a specific way by a certain time?
+Do you have to prepare dinner in a specific way by a particular time?
 Are you only allowed to go grocery shopping on weekends and with your partner?
 Excessive rules are a common way for people to exercise power and control.

 15. The Cycle of Kindness and Rage

-Some abusers report that their abuse is fairly consistent.
-Others have discovered that it comes in waves, in a predictable cycle.
-The abusive husband rules over his partner like a tyrant then buy gifts, apologizes profusely, and vows that it will never happen again.
+The abusive husband rules over his partner like a tyrant, then buys gifts, apologizes profusely, and vows that it will never happen again.
 The truth is that it almost always happens again, and it only gets worse with time.

 16. Suicidal Attempts

 When a mentally abusive husband suspects you’re about to leave, he frequently plays the suicide card.
 The “I’ll kill myself if you leave me” or “I can’t live without you” card.
-They want you to believe that leaving them is a terrible decision with fatal consequences that you will have to live with for the rest of your life.

 17. Dread

-If you’re walking on eggshells because you’re afraid that something you do or say will irritate your partner, that’s a huge red flag.
-You should never be afraid that the simple act of loving your life will cause someone to lash out, scare you, or hurt you.
+You should never fear that loving your life will cause someone to lash out, scare you, or hurt you.

 18. Manipulation

-Manipulation is one of those difficult concepts to define, but it’s basically someone convincing you to do something you wouldn’t normally do, usually by convincing you it’s a good idea.
-A manipulator uses you as a chess piece to achieve their goals.
+Manipulation is one of those complex concepts to define, but it’s someone convincing you to do something you wouldn’t normally do, usually by convincing you it’s a good idea.

 19. The Need for Permission